-The students interested in teaching the social sciences at the secondary school level should major in Social Science and also satisfy the secondary education requirements of the Education Division.
+The students interested in teaching the social sciences at the secondary school level should major in Social Sciences and also satisfy the secondary education requirements of the School of Education.
 College teaching in the social sciences requires at least a master's degree, but a Ph.D. is preferred.